Tlotlo-pat/bluewaters/README.md

 ### How technology can help
 - Provide water quality reports of our dams
 - Weather monitoring
-- Idfentifying health risks brought by contaminants that may be found on water
+- Identifying health risks brought by contaminants that may be found on water
 - Providing information through real time chat about water related issues  including waste water management.

 Since ecosystems can function at various levels of integrity and the need to protect water